Updated on December 19, 2024

 What Is the Difference Between LDAP vs. OpenLDAP?

 OpenLDAP can be used on any platform.
-In contrast to other implementations that offer more robust features like a GUI and often a suite of other protocols and functionalities (often, at a cost), OpenLDAP is a highly focused and customizable LDAP option that’s customizable and supports all major computing platforms.
+In contrast to other implementations that offer more robust features like a GUI and often a suite of other protocols and functionalities (typically, at a cost), OpenLDAP is a highly focused LDAP option that’s customizable and supports all major computing platforms.

 While this flexibility may sound like a plus (and it often is), having too much free rein can sometimes make the software more difficult to navigate.
 Some find this to be the case with OpenLDAP, particularly because it doesn’t have a GUI.
-It can require significant expertise to implement and manage.
+As a result, it can require significant expertise to implement and manage.

 What Is the Difference Between OpenLDAP vs. Active Directory?

 AD is more feature-rich than OpenLDAP: it includes a GUI and more robust configuration features like Group Policy Objects for Windows devices.
-Further, while OpenLDAP only uses the LDAP protocol, AD uses other protocols in addition to LDAP.
-In fact, LDAP is not AD’s primary protocol; instead, it primarily leverages its implementation of Kerberos
+OpenLDAP only uses the LDAP protocol, but AD includes other protocols in addition to LDAP.
+For example, AD primarily leverages its proprietary implementation of Kerberos.

 Which Should You Choose?

-When considering these two options, businesses should decide whether they’re more interested in flexibility (OpenLDAP) or ease of use (AD).
+Small and medium-sized enterprises (SMEs) should determine whether they’re more interested in flexibility (OpenLDAP) or ease of use (AD) and compatibility with commercial products.

 Notably, OpenLDAP offers better support for Linux-based systems and applications, networking gear, and NAS and SAN storage systems, which often use LDAP as their preferred protocol.
-Further, for organizations that leverage data centers or cloud infrastructure-as-a-service technology, leveraging an OpenLDAP server is often far more effective than Active Directory.
+Further, for organizations that leverage data centers or cloud Infrastructure-as-a-Service (IaaS) technology, leveraging an OpenLDAP server is often far more effective than AD.

-Even in this case, though, many IT organizations opt to leverage OpenLDAP as well, because of Azure AD’s lack of LDAP support for cloud infrastructure.
+Even in this case, though, many IT organizations opt to leverage OpenLDAP as well, because of Entra ID’s lack of LDAP support for IT infrastructure like network services.

 The Main Reasons to Choose OpenLDAP